The book of Isaiah: A True Prophet of Israel

 The world is approaching the end of God’s story.
 I don’t know how close we are because I’m not a prophet.
 I’m just a reporter with no claim of special visions or insights.
 I read and study the bible and report what God’s Word says is so.

-Isaiah was more that a reporter.
+Isaiah was more than a reporter.
 He heard and saw directly from God.
 The nation of Israel was in trouble.
 The nation God chose to be special had become especially wretched.
 They didn’t stand out as a ‘city upon a hill’ or a nation that gave glory to God.
 They stood out as a nation that turned their back on God and chose to follow their own path.

 God chose Isaiah as a prophet to Israel.
 The prophet spoke to them directly, relaying to them, what God said, and what must change.
 If they didn’t change there would be consequences.
 That’s essentially what prophecy is; speaking the Word of God to an individual, nation or group of nations.
-God says thus, and so it shall be.
+God says this, and so it shall be.

 Isaiah chapter one